Locations:

 Schedule an appointment with your healthcare provider if you:

-• Experience long-lasting pain in the bottom of your feet.
+• Experience long-lasting pain in the bottom of your feet

-• Have difficulty straightening your toes.
+• Have trouble straightening your toes

 • What activities should I avoid?
 For how long?